-PIMCO is a leading global investment management firm, with offices in 10 countries throughout North America, Europe and Asia.
+PIMCO is a leading global investment management firm, with offices in 11 countries throughout North America, Europe and Asia.
 Founded in 1971, PIMCO offers a wide range of innovative solutions to help millions of investors worldwide meet their needs.
 Our goal is to provide attractive returns while maintaining a strong culture of risk management and long-term discipline.
-PIMCO is owned by Allianz Global Investors, a subsidiary of the Munich-based Allianz S.E., a leading global diversified financial services provider.
+PIMCO is owned by Allianz S.E., a leading global diversified financial services provider.

 Exchange Traded Funds (“ETF”) are afforded certain exemptions from the Investment Company Act.
 The exemptions allow, among other things, for individual shares to trade on the secondary market.
 Individual shares cannot be directly purchased from or redeemed by the ETF.
 Purchases and redemptions directly with ETFs are only accomplished through creation unit aggregations or “baskets” of shares.
 Shares of an ETF are bought and sold at market price (not NAV).
 Brokerage commissions will reduce returns.
 Investment policies, management fees and other information can be found in the individual ETF’s prospectus.